Therapists vs. Psychiatrists

 FAQs

-A therapist is a licensed counselor or psychologist who works with patients to treat their mental health symptoms and improve how they manage stress and relationships.
+A therapist is a licensed counselor or psychologist who works with patients to treat mental health symptoms and improve their ability to manage stress and relationships.
 A psychiatrist is a medical doctor who can prescribe medication to treat mental health disorders.